blachlylab/dlang-static-docker/README.md

 ### Docker and Github Actions

-If your docker image is uploaded to Dockerhub, you can use the github actions `.github/workflows/build.yml` in this repo to have your docker image built and uploaded to Dockerhub via github actions.
+If your docker image is uploaded to Dockerhub, you can use the github actions `.github/workflows/build_and_release.yml` in this repo to have your docker image built and uploaded to Dockerhub via github actions.
 You will have to set up a dockerhub API key.
-The github actions `.github/workflows/release.yml` can pull a docker image from Dockerhub, extract your static binary from it, and create a release draft with the binary attached, just look at our `v0.0.1` [release](https://github.com/blachlylab/dlang-static-docker/releases/tag/v0.0.1).
+The github actions script will also pull the test app docker image from Dockerhub, extract the static binary from it, and create a release draft with the binary attached, just look at our `v0.0.1` [release](https://github.com/blachlylab/dlang-static-docker/releases/tag/v0.0.1).